mui/material-ui/docs/pages/blog/2023-phuket-retreat.md

 ## Destination

 In usual MUI fashion, deciding where to go was a team effort.
-We crowdsourced ideas, encouraging people to think about locations that would offer a high-contrast to Chamonix (where our last retreat took place).
+We crowdsourced ideas, encouraging people to think about locations that would offer a high contrast to [Chamonix (where our last retreat took place)](https://mui.com/blog/2023-chamonix-retreat/).

-The shortlist included places like Costa Rica, Mexico, Madagascar, and Bali...but in the end, Thailand garndered the most interest and excitement.
+The shortlist included places like Costa Rica, Mexico, Madagascar, and Bali—but in the end, Thailand garnered the most interest and excitement.

-Given the great distance some team members would be travelling to atttend, we wanted to prioritise their comfort and ability to make the most of their stay.
+Given the great distance some team members would be traveling to attend, we wanted to prioritize their comfort and ability to make the most of their stay.
 For that reason, we chose to go South and let the stunning beaches of Phuket drape the background of our time together.

 ## Accommodation

-The Nai Harn is a 5* beachfront property boasting incredible luxury balanced with a homely feel.
+The Nai Harn is a five-star beachfront property boasting incredible luxury balanced with a cozy feel.

 <img alt="Entrance to the Nai Harn property at night.
 A lit sign on a leafy backdrop reads: The Nai Harn - Phuket." src="/static/blog/2023-phuket-retreat/hotel-entrance.png" width="1200" height="840" loading="lazy" />